rcullito/talkeetna/README.md

 an example request body for `POST /records` would be `{"person": "Aaberg, Chelsea, Female, Blue, 02/08/1897"}`

+Further examples of what to do (and what not to do) can be found in the `talkeetna.handler-test` namespace.

 ## assumptions
 1. all strings read in from files are in a consistent case
 2. step 2 GET routes should have the same sort order as in step 1 (I wanted to clarify this because the instructions do not explicitly state secondary sorting criteria for gender or ascending vs.descending, etc...)
 3. files have accurate file extensions
-4. logging and/or additional middleware in a production app considered to be outside the scope of this excercise
+4. logging and/or additional middleware as would be included in a production app was considered to be outside the scope of this excercise